Edward Olivares Player Props: Royals vs. Yankees

 Edward Olivares At The Plate

-- Olivares is hitting .249 with 13 doubles, four triples, six home runs and 13 walks.
+- Olivares has 13 doubles, four triples, six home runs and 14 walks while hitting .246.

-- Olivares has driven in a run in 15 games this season (22.1%), including two games with multiple runs batted in.
+- Olivares has driven in a run in 15 games this year (21.7%), including two games with multiple runs batted in.

-- He has scored in 35.3% of his games this year, with two or more runs scored in 10.3%.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.